beggers/beneggers.com/pages/index.md

 I like to build software.
 I also like to play my trumpet, hike (PCT&nbsp;'22), meditate, lift weights, travel, and do anything with my friends.
 In past phases of life I have been a therapist and, separately, a Mandarin-English translator.
 I currently work on infrastructure at [OpenAI](https://www.openai.com).

+This website has no paths; every asset (every page, every script, the favicon) has its own subdomain.
+This was a lot of work but, on the other hand, makes the site much slower and have worse SEO.

 You can email me at (first name) at (this domain) or yell at me on [Twitter](https://x.com/beggers_).

 ## Talks